NoahRossetti/HW1/README.txt

 ## Compilation Instructions
 [Commands or steps to compile your code]
 // TODO

+To compile and run this program, first open a bash terminal and navigate to the directory containing vm.c and the input file.
+To compile: "gcc vm.c
 ## Usage
 [How to run the program, including any required arguments]
 // TODO